elijahred23/iwas/README.md

 **Managed MySQL (DigitalOcean)**
 Add the managed DB secret `infra/k8s/iwas-db-secret.yaml` (contains `DATABASE_URL` for the DO MySQL instance with SSL) and apply it before deploying the API: `kubectl apply -f infra/k8s/iwas-db-secret.yaml`.
 The API deployment pulls this secret via `envFrom`.

+**Kubernetes DB note**
+Kubernetes no longer deploys the bundled MySQL pod/service; the cluster relies on the managed DigitalOcean MySQL instance.
+Local development still uses Docker Compose for MySQL.

 ---

 ## **CI/CD Automation**